View all current alerts (4)

 Our Plan sets out how we will provide a reliable, resilient, efficient and affordable water supply to customers from 2020 to 2080, whilst protecting the environment.

 Our Plan addresses the need to balance the availability of water supply with the demand for water from customers.
-Without action, we face the risk of a significant shortfall of water in the future in our region due to population growth and climate change.
-We also want to help protect the environment and improve the resilience of our water supplies to droughts and other challenges.
+We also continue to strive to help protect the environment and improve the resilience of our water supplies to droughts and other challenges.

 Appendix 1: Customer Challenge Group rdWRMP report